Homoarginine: Uses

 Homoarginine is used clinical studies, often with rats, to explore its effects on cardiovascular health by acting as an inhibitor for organ-specific reactions as well as a stimulator in some cases.

 A recent study was done on the topic of homoarginine related to heart failure and sudden cardiac death in haemodialysis patients.
 The study was done on 1255 diabetic haemodialysis patients throughout a median of 4 years of follow-up.
 Results showed a range of different events such as sudden cardiac death, myocardial infarction, stroke, and even death due to heart failure.
-The study calculations showed that the risk of sudden cardiac death had a three fold increase in the presence of per unit decrease of homoarginine.
+The study calculations showed that the risk of sudden cardiac death had a threefold increase in the presence of per unit decrease of homoarginine.
 This explained the strong association of congestive heart failure and left ventricular hypertrophy with low homoarginine levels.
 Furthermore, this study presented evidence towards increased risk of stroke with low concentrations of homoarginine.
 Yet, some cases such as myocardial infarction did not show any significance towards low levels of homoarginine correlation.